sanitaravel/Web_Development_Notes_Repository/Semester 1/CS/CS_Computer_Architecture&Operating_Systems_Part_1.md

 ## Fundamentals

-### 1. Name the two values Boolean Algebra is typically based on.
+### 1. Name the two values Boolean Algebra is typically based on

 Boolean Algebra is based on two values:

 - **True (1)**
 - **False (0)**

-### 2. Explain the Boolean operator OR.
+### 2. Explain the Boolean operator OR

 > 💡 The **OR** operator in Boolean Algebra outputs **True (1)** if **at least one** of the inputs is **True (1)**.